Code-the-Dream-School/python-essentials-v2/assignments/10Advanced SQL and Database Integration.md

    - Add code `advanced_sql.py` to print out the employee_id, first_name, last_name, and an order count for each of the employees with more than 5 orders.
    - Test your program.

+---

+## **Task 5: Web Scraping Capstone project**
+For the web scraping capstone project, you will save your cleaned and transformed data into a **Sqlite** database.
+This is the second week covering databases so this week, you need to finalize your capstone project **Sqilte** database.
+Import each of the **CSV** files into a separate table in a **Sqlite** database.
+You can also use database tools to do some of the data transformation if you choose to.

+### **These are the relevant rubrics for the database portion of the project**
+#### **Data Cleaning & Transformation**
+- Loads raw data into a **Pandas DataFrame**.
+- Cleans missing, duplicate, or malformed entries effectively.
+- Applies appropriate transformations, groupings, or filters.
+- Shows before/after stages of cleaning or reshaping.
+- Saves the clean, transformed data into a **Sqlite** database

+This week, you will submit a pull request with the database code for your project.
+Put the link for your pull request in the second submission field.
+You have until the final week of class to refine your project.

 ### Submit Your Assignment on GitHub**

 📌 **Follow these steps to submit your work:**